Designing Curricula: Making Legal Education Continuously Effective and Relevant for the 21st Century, 17 Cumberland Law Review 831 (1987)

 Date of Authorship for this Version

 Reisman, W. Michael, "Designing Curricula: Making Legal Education Continuously Effective and Relevant for the 21st Century" (1987).
 Faculty Scholarship Series.
-Paper 756.
+756.